-- Phase 1: While you are in hospital you may be invited to attend a cardiac rehabilitation programme.
-Here you may be given advice on lifestyle changes and the medications you are on. - Phase 2: Following discharge, this rehabilitation programme is an important part of your recovery.
+Phase 1: While you are in hospital you may be invited to attend a cardiac rehabilitation programme.
+Here you may be given advice on lifestyle changes and the medications you are on.

+- Phase 2: Following discharge, this rehabilitation programme is an important part of your recovery.
 Health professionals are available to give you advice and support on exercise, healthy eating, becoming smokefree, stress management, medication and work.
 Ask your cardiac rehabilitation nurse what is available in your area. - Phase 3: Your local heart support group can offer you on-going support to maintain healthy lifestyle changes.
 These groups can offer education, exercise and emotional support for you and your family/whānau.
 You should also be visiting your doctor or nurse regularly for check-ups.

-To find out about your nearest cardiac rehabilitation programme or heart support group, visit www.heartfoundation.org.nz/ccod or phone us on (09) 571 9191.
+To find out about your nearest cardiac rehabilitation programme or heart support group, contact your nurse or visit our online Heart Help directory: heartfoundation.org.nz/hhd